LLMs in the Heart of Differential Testing: A Case Study on a Medical Rule Engine: Introduction

 \section{Introduction}

-The \gls{caress} is a real-world socio-technical software system developed and operated by the \gls{crn}, a public organization in Norway under the \gls{niph}. \Gls{caress} receives cancer patient data through cancer messages from other public and private entities, including hospitals, laboratories, and health registries (e.g., national patient registry).
-Such data is then processed by \gls{caress} to produce outputs (including data and statistics) for its end users, such as the public, researchers, and policymakers.
+The \gls{caress} is a real-world sociotechnical software system developed and operated by the \gls{crn}, a public organization in Norway under the \gls{niph}. \Gls{caress} receives cancer patient data through cancer messages from, e.g., hospitals, laboratories, and other health registries.
+It then processes the incoming data to produce specialized data and statistics for its stakeholders, such as the public, researchers, and policymakers.

-One core functionality of \gls{caress} is to validate incoming cancer messages and medical data with a dedicated rule validation software system called \guri{}, which checks the correctness of received cancer messages, validates the data with various medical rules, aggregates individual cancer messages into cancer cases, and validates the aggregation.
-The rules are manually defined by medical coders based on various standards and regulations, such as \gls{icd}-10 (10\textsuperscript{th} edition), \gls{icd}-O-2 (\gls{icd} for Oncology, 2\textsuperscript{nd} edition) for solid tumors, and \gls{icd}-O-3 (\gls{icd} for Oncology, 3\textsuperscript{rd} edition) for non-solid tumors.
-Extensively testing \guri{} is important since an incorrect implementation would produce erroneous data or statistcs, which are used in medical research, monitoring and evaluation of cancer care.
+One core functionality of \gls{caress} is to validate incoming cancer messages and medical data with a dedicated rule validation software system called \guri{}, which checks the correctness of received cancer messages, validates the data with medical rules, aggregates individual cancer messages into cancer cases, and validates the aggregation.
+The rules are manually defined by medical coders based on standards and regulations, such as \gls{icd}-10 (10\textsuperscript{th} edition), \gls{icd}-O-2 (\gls{icd} for Oncology, 2\textsuperscript{nd} edition) for solid tumors, and \gls{icd}-O-3 (\gls{icd} for Oncology, 3\textsuperscript{rd} edition) for non-solid tumors.
+Extensively testing \guri{} is important since an incorrect implementation would result in erroneous data or statistics, which are used in medical research as well as monitoring and evaluation of cancer care.

-As \glspl{llm} have been trained on a large amount of public information, including the standards, regulations, and other documents that are the sources for specifying the medical rules, we employ these \glspl{llm} to generate tests for these medical rules.
-Consequently, we developed an \gls{llm}-based differential testing approach called \ourApproach{} to find potential faults in \guri{}.
-An \gls{llm} is used to generate tests from medical rules (that yield \rulePass{}, \ruleFail{}, and \ruleNotApplied{} results for each rule), which are then executed on \guri{} and a simple reference implementation (\dvarepp{}).
-A mismatch between the outputs from these two flags a potential inconsistency stemming from an implementation issue in \guri{}.
+As \glspl{llm} are trained on a vast amount of public information, including the standards and regulations used for specifying \gls{crn}'s medical rules, we employ \glspl{llm} to generate tests from these rules in a differential testing approach called \ourApproach{} to find potential faults in \guri{}.
+We assume that utilizing \glspl{llm} is advantageous over other methods (e.g., search or constraint solvers) due to their semantic knowledge of the medical context, ability to generate realistic and diverse inputs, and capability of understanding rule variable names in different languages (i.e., Norwegian in our case). \ourApproach{} uses an \gls{llm} to generate tests from medical rules (that yield \rulePass{}, \ruleFail{}, and \ruleNotApplied{} results for each rule), which are then executed on \guri{} and a simple reference implementation (\dvarepp{}).
+A mismatch between the outputs potentially stems from an implementation issue in \guri{}.